shotover/shotover-proxy/docs/src/transforms.md

 ### CassandraSinkCluster

-This transform will send/receive Cassandra messages to a node within a Cassandra cluster.
+This transform will route Cassandra messages to a node within a Cassandra cluster based on:

-Messages will be routed according to the configured `data_center` and `rack`.
+* a configured `data_center` and `rack`
+* token aware routing

 The fact that Shotover is routing to multiple destination nodes will be hidden from the client.
+Instead shotover will pretend to be either a single cassandra node or part of a cluster of cassandra nodes consisting entirely of shotover instances.

 This is achieved by rewriting `system.local` and `system.peers`/`system.peers_v2` query results.
 The `system.local` will make Shotover appear to be its own node.
 While `system.peers`/`system.peers_v2` will be rewritten to list the configured Shotover peers as the only other nodes in the cluster.